alicekjansson/CIMTimeSeriesGenerator/README.md

 - ThermalGeneratingUnit
 - NuclearGeneratingUnit

-(<ins>Note:</ins> additional resource classes exist, perhaps most notably SolarGeneratingUnit which represents a solar thermal plant)
+(<ins>Note:</ins> additional resource classes exist, such as PowerElectronicsWindUnit, and SolarGeneratingUnit which represents a solar thermal plant)

 Resource data is collected from the EQ and SSH files and stored by type in instances of the GridObjects classes _Loads_ and _Generators_. _Loads_ is used to collect all instances of the EnergyConsumer class found in the CIM files and _Generators_ is used to group all other classes listed above by generator type.